 Soundscape mapping, and

-The Creative Companionship Book Club is the place for care partners to share books, resources, and seasonal project ideas for adding a dose of creativity and nature to their caregiving routines.
+Join the Creative Companionship Book Club, an online community for care partners to share resources and project ideas for adding a dose of nature and creativity to their caregiving routines.

 Who should consider taking part?

-Spouses, family members, friends, and people who work and volunteer with seniors are invited to explore creative resources for helping to tackle feelings of boredom, frustration, or overwhelm in older adults.
+Spouses, family members, friends, and people who work and volunteer with seniors are invited to explore creative resources for help with tackling feelings of boredom, frustration, or overwhelm in older adults.

 Join the private Facebook group to participate!